Passcode MDM payload settings for Apple devices

 Minimum number of complex characters

-Maximum passcode age (in days)
+Maximum passcode or password age (in days)

 Maximum Auto-Lock (in minutes)